 If your oven is primarily used as storage space and pastry makes you nervous, don’t sweat it!
 This is the easiest pie that anyone can master and instantly look like a pro.

-Step 1: Prepare the sweet potato puree first by boiling a few whole sweet potatoes for 40 to 50 minutes, until fork tender and the peels fall away easily.
+Step 1: Prepare the Sweet Potato Puree – Boil a few whole sweet potatoes for 40 to 50 minutes, until fork tender and the peels fall away easily.
 Remove the skins and mash the sweet potato until you have a smooth puree.
-For the best results, let cool before using.
+For the best results, let it cool before using.

 If you really want this batter extra smooth, try using an immersion blender to remove any remaining lumps.

-Step 3: Pour the filling into a prepared vegan crust and use a wide spatula to smooth the surface.
+Step 3: Pour and Bake – Pour the filling into a prepared vegan crust and use a wide spatula to smooth the surface.
 Place the pie on a baking sheet for easier maneuvering and bake at 350 degrees for 75 minutes.
 Check about halfway through and tent with foil if the edges of the crust are browning too quickly.

-Optional: Here are a couple ways to make your vegan sweet potato pie a show stopper!
-To help the crust get a pretty golden sheen, you can make a vegan “egg wash” using 2 tablespoons soy milk + 1 teaspoon agave nectar and brush that on the crust before baking.
-Before baking you can also add pie crust leaves using these leaf cutters for a fun decoration!
+Optional: Here are a couple of ways to make your vegan sweet potato pie a show stopper!
+To help the crust get a pretty golden sheen, you can make a vegan “egg wash” using 2 tablespoons of soy milk + 1 teaspoon of agave nectar and brush that on the crust before baking.
+Before baking, you can also add pie crust leaves using these leaf cutters for a fun decoration!

-Step 4: Turn off the oven and open the oven door partially to allow the pie to cool for one hour.
+Step 4: Cool and Enjoy – Turn off the oven and open the oven door partially to allow the pie to cool for one hour.
 Once cool, place in the fridge to set for at least 4 hours, or overnight.
-Enjoy!

 It’s hard to beat the classics, but sometimes it’s nice to have a delicious change of pace.
 Start a new tradition by making this sweet potato pie your own signature dessert.

-• Spice things up.
-Trade the pumpkin pie spice for a chai spice blend, or spike it with a pinch of cayenne, ground black pepper, or crushed red pepper flakes to really wake up your taste buds.
+Spice Things Up – Trade the pumpkin pie spice for a chai spice blend (like in this chai cookies recipe), or spike it with a pinch of cayenne, ground black pepper, or crushed red pepper flakes to really wake up your taste buds.

 What’s the difference between sweet potatoes and yams?
 Can I use them interchangeably?